chudnovskyi/emergency-notification-system/README.md

   minimize response time during emergencies.
 - [x] **Scalability:** The system should be able to handle a growing number of recipients and notifications without compromising performance or functionality.
+- [x] **Security:** The system should have appropriate security measures in place to protect sensitive information, prevent unauthorized access, and ensure the privacy and integrity of data.

 ## Additional Features: